open-sdg/open-sdg/docs/indicator-configuration.md

 ### publications

-_Optional_: This setting can be used to control the content of the "Publications" tab on indicator pages.
+_Optional_: This setting can be used to store details about related publications for an indicator.
+These can be displayed by having an item in your [metadata_tabs site configuration](configuration.md#metadata_tabs) with a `scope` of `publications`.
 It can contain any number of publication items, each of which should have a `title` and a `link`, and optionally a `description` (which can contain markdown) and/or `date`.
 Here is an example of the usage:

 ```
 publications: